alastairlundy/PlatformKit/README.md

 ## How to get PlatformKit

 You can get PlatformKit on [Nuget](https://www.nuget.org/packages/PlatformKit/)

-## Privacy
-PlatformKit 3.1.1 and newer will communicate with NEVERSPY TECH unless you opt out for analytics purposes.
-Please see [our Privacy page](/privacy.md) for more details.

 ## Contributions
 See [Contributing guide](/CONTRIBUTING.md) for how to contribute to this project.